What is Vitamin D?

 There are a few possibilities:

 - You don’t get enough sunshine.

 - You don’t get enough from food.
 This is more common in vegans and people with dairy allergies or intolerance.

-Benefits of Vitamin D
+Surprising Benefits of Vitamin D

-Healthy Bones and Prevention of Osteoporosis
+Promotes Healthy Bones and Prevents Osteoporosis

 Helpful for Breastfeeding Mothers and Infants

-It Can Help You Lose Weight
+Can Help With Weight Loss

-It Can Boost Your Immune System
+Can Boost The Immune System

 In an international study that looked at nearly 11,000 people over 25 clinical trials, researchers found that those with lower levels of vitamin D who then took a daily or weekly supplement were shown to cut their risk of an acute respiratory infection (such as pneumonia or the flu) and an upper respiratory infection (like a cold and sinus infection).
 Dr. Harry adds that a study published in Frontiers in Immunology also found that vitamin D could be therapeutic for those with autoimmune diseases, such as Lupus and multiple sclerosis.